NoSQLKnowHow/demoapp/docs/load_onnx_model_docker.md

 ---

-## Step 3: Create the PRISM user and GRANT privs as SYS
+## Step 3: Create the `prism` user and grant privs as `SYS`

-Connect as `sysdba` and create an Oracle directory object that maps to the container path, then grant the PRISM user access to it.
+Connect as `sysdba` and create an Oracle directory object that maps to the container path, then grant the `prism` user access to it.

 ```bash
 sqlplus sys/<password>@localhost:1521/FREEPDB1 as sysdba